zwexler/Core-Impact-Measurement/Core Impact Measurement.md

 ![Image 5](https://github.com/pholt18/Core/blob/a24f85769fb244eda152f13158d1ea3777c00662/Images/Image%205.png)

-The **Portfolio Impact Stakeholders Score** is then calculated as the average score across all portfolio companies.
+The **Portfolio Impact Stakeholders Score** is then calculated as the average score across all portfolio companies with available data.

 ### Impact Traction
 Impact traction is the degree to which a company has already demonstrated its ability to create positive change or its potential to do so.